KohaILS/koha-manual-zh-cn/source/acquisitionspreferences.rst

 Description:

--  When filing a claim in the :ref:`Claim Late Serials` or Acquisitions module this preference will allow for the sending of a copy of the email to the librarian.
+-  This system preference allows you to choose whether or not you want to send a copy of the claim email to the staff member when :ref:`claiming a late serial issue <claim-late-serials-label>` or a :ref:`late acquisitions order <claims-and-late-orders-label>`.

 .. _currencyformat-label: